Save 10% off your cart with code SF10

 Delivery of a Tempur-Pedic mattress depends on the model.

-The Cloud mattress ships for free as a bed-in-a-box to addresses within the contiguous United States.
+The Cloud ships for free as a mattress-in-a-box to addresses within the contiguous United States.
 Shipping is offered to Alaska and Hawaii for an additional fee.

 All of the other Tempur-Pedic mattresses come with free White Glove delivery for almost all customers in the contiguous U.S. This service includes both new mattress setup and old mattress removal.
 In some remote locations as well as Alaska and Hawaii, White Glove delivery comes with an extra charge.